gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 In the process of open-source trying to indirectly monetize, it is pushing the edges of what is possible.
 To be able to differentiate on features (open-core), or to support you in the complex, open-source companies must educate about problems that the paid version solves.
 It should be a good thing, right?

 Probably.
 In the Kubernetes ecosystem though, all too many discussions are about the complex.
 There is less incentive to talk about the simple.
+With simpler business models perhaps there would be more focus on simple.
+Solving simple problems for money, anyone?

-We want you to stay simple.
-We want you solve simple for you.
+- We want you to stay simple.
+- We want to solve simple for you.

-And not showing you the ever more complex possibilities the ecosystem has to offer, or looking for the next frontier.
+- And not showing you the ever more complex possibilities the ecosystem has to offer.
+Neither looking for the next frontier.

 Instead, we want you to be able to **deploy, preview and rollback**, and then we want you to move along to your next task.

 ## Solve Kubernetes Then Move Along to Your Next Task

-There were a couple of software that inspired us to the extent that we want to give you the same feeling they gave us.
+There are a couple of software that inspired us to the extent that we want to give you the same feeling they gave us.

 #### TailwindUI